thewalletbot/TheWalletBot/README.md

 # THEWALLETBOT manual
-Cryptocurrency wallet based on instant messengers (Signal, Telegram).
+Cryptocurrency wallet based on instant messengers (Signal, Telegram, WhatsApp).
 ## Notes:
 * <a href="https://github.com/domator4x4/TheWalletBot/blob/master/README_pl.md">Polska wersja manuala.</a>
 * If you want to participate in testing, just send anything at <strong><a href="https://t.me/@Walletbot_001" target="_blank">@Walletbot_001</a> (Telegram)</strong> or find <strong>+48607895423 at Signal</strong>.
 * Set up your nickname at Telegram.
 You will be able to receive payments by giving your @nickname  to your counterparty.
 * This is just a test software.
 Alpha, beta or whatever you want to call it.
-As a tester, you will get some TESTNET BITCOINS every few hours.
-Remember, they are worth ZERO.
-Other cryptocurrencies are real so be careful what you do.
 * The performance of this software can be poor during tests as it is not at a production stage.
 Wait a few seconds after every command before you give up.
-For now, Telegram is much faster than Signal.
 * You can contact us at Telegram: <strong><a href="https://t.me/thewalletbot_help" target="_blank">thewalletbot_help</a></strong> or wallet@thewalletbot.com.
 * Service is free.
 You have to pay only normal transaction fees for network and some % if you want to mix coins.
 ## Commands for everybody, for non-users as well: